Steps of the eviction process in Indiana:

 Illegal Evictions in Indiana

-In Indiana, any of the below is illegal.
+In Indiana, there are a few different types of evictions that are illegal.
 If found liable, the landlord could be required to pay actual and consequential damages, attorneys’ fees, court costs, injunctive relief, or any other remedy that the court sees fit.

 “Self-Help” Evictions